Duff's

 Jim Voss, Tim Kirby and Karen Duffy, 1992 Jim Voss, 2011

-In the mid-1980s, Duffy and Kirby added brunch to Duff’s busy schedule.
-In the spring of 1993, they added a sidewalk café, in collaboration with neighboring Kopperman’s Deli and Pete Rothschild, who owned the building.
+In the mid-1980s, brunch was added to Duff’s busy schedule.
+In the spring of 1993, a sidewalk café was added, in collaboration with neighboring Kopperman’s Deli and Pete Rothschild, who owned the building.
 A wrought-iron fence and gas lamps added character to the lively streetside café.

 Over the years, Duff's developed a reputation for reasonably priced, approachable menus and a particularly good selection of wines.
 Eating at Duff’s was like going home for dinner.